-ASSOCIATE DEGREE NURSING PROGRAM GRADE ADVISEMENT
+PRACTICAL NURSING PROGRAM GRADE ADVISEMENT

-Student Name: Date: Faculty: Course: Most recent exam score, you have received At this point in the course, you have received points from a total of points from a total of In order to be successful in this course and progra77%. ress through the nursing program, you will need to obtain at least a document with you.
-Your score reflects that you nstructor(s) to discuss your grade advisement.
-Please bring this u need additional assistance or changes to your academic on(s) as to what you believe is the cause of your current grade.
-Suggested actions for improvement will be dis scussed during your grade advisement meeting: Review current study practices and curred □ Join a student study group □ Obtain additional reference material □ Complete related Evolve case studies □ Attend all scheduled review sessions □ Assess work / home schedule to allow □ Quizzes / test questions from the nursing faculty s / RN client reviews s for the remainder of the semester Review test-taking material ☐ Review test-taking strategies from th ☐ Review test-taking strategies from th Meet with the instructor(s) of the course include but are not limited to: ☐ Seek tutoring ☐ Seek counseling/learning assessment ☐ Modify work schedule to accommod ☐ Seek a health care related job to gain ☐ Contact Director of Nursing or Coord late more time to study n needed exposure to nursing skills dinator for specialized guidance Student Signature: Faculty Signature: Advisement Date:
+Student Name: Date: Faculty: Course: Most recent exam score, you have received At this point in the course, you have received points from a total of points from a total of In order to be successful in this course and progress th 77%. rough the nursing program, you will need to obtain at least a document with you.
+Your score reflects that you need tor(s) to discuss your grade advisement.
+Please bring this additional assistance or changes to your academic as to what you believe is the cause of your current grade.
+Suggested actions for improvement will be discusse ed during your grade advisement meeting: Review current study practices and current results Join a student study group Obtain additional reference material from the Complete related Evolve PN case studies Attend all scheduled review sessions for the Assess work / home schedule to allow added Quizzes / test questions/ EAQs Review test-taking material Review test-taking strategies from the text Review test-taking strategies from the Evo Meet with the instructor(s) of the course to distinctude but are not limited to: the nursing faculty ne remainder of the semester quate time to study □ Seek tutoring □ Seek counseling/learning assessment □ Modify work schedule to accommodate me □ Seek a health care related job to gain neede □ Contact Director of Nursing or Coordinato □ Other: ed exposure to nursing skills or for specialized guidance Student Signature: Faculty Signature: Advisement Date: